fana-io/fana-flag-bearer/manager/README.md

 *The validators are not particularly useful; they are much moreso just placeholders I borrowed from the React project*

-And for the above reason, errors for violating the respective Schemas when you try to create an object are not specific, so it can be confusing to try to identify the issue.
+~~And for the above reason, errors for violating the respective Schemas when you try to create an object are not specific, so it can be confusing to try to identify the issue.~~
-Eg., if you POST a request to make a flag with a key that already exists, or a field with the value of the inappropriate type, you'll recieve only: `'Creating flag failed, please try again'`
+Schema violations are more clear now (Day 3)

 ---